If you’re interested in working with patients but don’t see yourself as a doctor or nurse, a career as a patient care technician may be the answer.

 Once you pass your exam, you can add the certification to your résumé.

-Next Steps to Start a Healthcare Career
+Next Steps to Start a Career as a Patient Care Technician

 So, do you think you're ready to become a patient care technician?